pyocd/pyOCD/docs/target_support.md

 MCU part number.
 To learn more about the index, see the [CMSIS-Pack index files](http://arm-software.github.io/CMSIS_5/Pack/html/packIndexFile.html) documentation.

-The two most useful options for the `pack` subcommand are `--find` and `--install`.
+The two most useful subcommands of the `pack` subcommand are `find` and `install`.
 The options accept a glob-style pattern that is matched against MCU part numbers in the index.
-If the index has not been downloaded yet, that will be done first. `--find` will print out which DFPs provide support for matching part numbers. `--install` performs the same match, but downloads and installs the matching DFPs.
-The patterns are matched case-insensitively and as a starts-with comparison.
+If the index has not been downloaded yet, that will be done first, or you can run `pyocd pack update` yourself.
+The `find` subcommand will print out a list of matching part numbers and the names of the containing DFPs. `install` performs the same match, but downloads and installs the matching DFPs.
+The part number patterns are matched case-insensitively and as a contains comparison.

 For instance, if you know the specific part number of the device you are using, say STM32L073, you can run this command to install support:

-    $ pyocd pack --install stm32l073
+    $ pyocd pack install stm32l073

 This will download the index if required, then download the STM32L0xx_DFP pack.
+The

 As another example, to find which pack(s) support the NXP MK26F family, you could run:

-    $ pyocd pack --find mk26
+    $ pyocd pack find k26

 This will print a table similar to: